Naumai haere mai, Welcome to NZ Brown Teal Online

-The Department of Conservation’s Brown Teal (Pakete) Recovery Plan predicts the imminent extinction of the BrownTeal in Fiordland and Northland, and forecasts only medium term brown teal survival on Great Barrier Island without intervention.
-Responsible for this decline are the traditional factors that have had major impacts on all native New Zealand bird life since the arrival of humans.
-These include predation from introduced mammals, habitat loss through wetland drainage and estuary reclamation, over exploitation and disease.
-These factors tend to act together, one factor exacerbating another
+Responsible for the decline are the traditional factors that have had major impacts on all native New Zealand bird life since the arrival of humans.
+Primarily predation from introduced mammals i.e Stoats, Feral Cats, Ferrets etc along with habitat loss through wetland drainage and estuary reclamation.

 If you would like to help promote the endangered New Zealand Brown Teal